mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 Similar as in the previous usage scenario, in this setup the client explicitly selects the proxy and specifies the requested support function.
 Often the server may not need to be aware of it, however, depending on the optimization function, server cooperation could be beneficial as well.
+Usually, it is, however, expected that ifg the server is aware there no directly information exchange needed between the proxy and the server but any needed information will be provided "over" the client.
-However, the client and the proxy need a direct and secured communication channel in order to request and configure a service and exchange or expose the needed information and metadata.
+Thus, the client and the proxy need a direct and secured communication channel in order to request and configure a service and exchange or expose the needed information and metadata.

 ### Security and Access Policy Enforcement